barak/terminus/README.md

 in a folder with parts of a previously failed cmake run can result in build errors (don't ask why).

-If your system has an old Gtk version (like Ubuntu yakkety yak, which has Gtk 3.20), you would need to define GTK_3_20 to use some old functions, not available in versions older than Gtk 3.22.
-You can do it this way:

-    mkdir install
-    cd install
-    cmake .. -DGTK_3_20=on
-    make
-    sudo make install

 ## Using it ##

 By default, using Shift+F12 will show the Quake-like terminal, but you can change